Jennifer Lopez Reveals Alex Rodriguez Didn’t Realize They Were Actually On A Date

 “And then afterwards, after we have this date, he goes, ‘Oh, I didn’t think it was a date, I didn’t know if you were seeing anybody or whatever,'” Lopez told DeGeneres.

 Lopez said that she told Rodriguez that she would never have accepted his invitation to dinner if she was in fact seeing someone else.
-But when Alex went left the table and took a trip to the bathroom during the dinner, Lopez claims that that was the moment that he felt that their dinner turned into an actual date.
+But when Alex left the table and took a trip to the bathroom during the dinner, Lopez claims that that was the moment that he felt that their dinner turned into an actual date.
 The 42-year-old playfully texted Lopez before he got back to the table.

 “You look sexy AF,” he wrote.